 The most important thing when purchasing any parts for your vehicle is their quality, and the performance that you’re going to get out of them.

 While it would be oversimplifying things to say that genuine parts are always of a higher quality than aftermarket, it is helpful to understand how both are made.
+For example, when you need to replace your bmw antifreeze, it's advisable to use genuine parts, as they are specifically designed for your car and can ensure optimal performance and reliability.

 Genuine car parts are exactly the same as the ones which they are replacing, and have been made specifically with your vehicle in mind.